 Setting your device for the first time and testing the audio output from the speaker just to be greeted with crackling and buzzing sounds is not joyful at all.
 This is exactly what some users run into.
 This happens when the volume is high.

-Now, we would suggest to immediately ask for the replacement as this is probably a hardware issue.
+Now, we would suggest immediately asking for a replacement as this is probably a hardware issue.
 However, just to be sure that the software isn’t causing it, try resetting your device to factory settings.

 19. Important troubleshooting steps for Xiaomi Mi A3